 Duty of Candour

-Candour Report April 2020-March 2021
+Candour Report April 2024-April 2025

 All health and social care services in Scotland have a duty of candour.
 This is a legal requirement which means that when things go wrong and mistakes happen, the people affected understand what has happened, receive an apology and that organisations learn how to improve for the future.

 An important part of this duty is that we provide an annual report about the duty of candour in our services.
-This short report describes how our care service has operated the duty of candour during 1ST April 2020 and 31st March 2021.
+This short report describes how our care service has operated the duty of candour during 1st April 2024 and 1st April 2025.

 How many incidents happened in the last year where duty of candour applies?